 Practically every UCF college is part of our affiliation agreement, and each will enhance the quality of life at our community.
 From lifelong learning opportunities to cutting-edge care, the Legacy Pointe lifestyle ensures daily rewards unprecedented in the world of senior living.

-- Rosen College of Hospitality Management will design world-class hospitality and dining, and outstanding entertainment and travel opportunities.
+- Rosen College of Hospitality Management will guide the Legacy Pointe team on how to deliver a high level of hospitality and dining, and outstanding entertainment and travel opportunities.

 - College of Community Innovation and Education will shape a lifestyle of successful aging with programs for physical, intellectual and social health.